Ottoman architecture: The era of Sinan

 The basic design of the Şehzade Mosque, with its symmetrical dome and four semi-dome layout, proved popular with later architects and was repeated in classical Ottoman mosques after Sinan (e.g. the Sultan Ahmed Mosque, the New Mosque at Eminönü, and the 18th-century reconstruction of the Fatih Mosque).
 Despite this legacy and the symmetry of its design, Sinan considered the Sehzade Mosque his "apprentice" work and was not satisfied with it.
 He did not repeat its layout in any of his other works during his career.
 He instead experimented with other designs that seemed to aim for a completely unified interior space and for ways to emphasize the visitor's perception of the main dome upon entering a mosque.
 One of the results of this objective was that any space that did not belong to the central domed space was reduced to a minimum, subordinate role, if not altogether absent.

 The Süleymaniye Mosque (1550–1557) in Istanbul is one of the most important monuments of the classical Ottoman period.

 In 1550, Sinan began construction for the Süleymaniye complex, a monumental religious and charitable complex dedicated to Suleiman.
 Construction finished in 1557.
 Following the example of the earlier Fatih complex, it consists of many buildings arranged around the main mosque in the center, on a planned site occupying the summit of a hill in Istanbul.
 The Süleymaniye Mosque complex is one of the most important symbols of Ottoman architecture and is often considered by scholars to be the most magnificent mosque in Istanbul.
 The mosque itself has a form similar to that of the earlier Bayezid II Mosque: a central dome preceded and followed by semi-domes, with smaller domes covering the sides.
-In particular, the building replicates the central dome layout of the Hagia Sophia and this may be interpreted as a desire by Suleiman to emulate the structure of the Hagia Sophia, demonstrating how this ancient monument continued to hold tremendous symbolic power in Ottoman culture.
-Nonetheless, Sinan employed innovations similar to those he used previously in the Şehzade Mosque: he concentrated the load-bearing supports into a limited number of columns and pillars, which allowed for more windows in the walls and minimized the physical separations within of the prayer hall.
-The exterior façades of the mosque are characterized by ground-level porticos, two large tympanum-like walls below the dome that are pierced by an array of windows, and domes and semi-domes that progressively culminate upwards – in a roughly pyramidal fashion – to the large central dome.
+In particular, the building replicates the central dome layout of the Hagia Sophia.
+This may be interpreted as a desire by Suleiman to emulate the structure of the Hagia Sophia, demonstrating how this ancient monument continued to hold tremendous symbolic power in Ottoman culture.
+Nonetheless, Sinan employed innovations similar to those he used previously in the Şehzade Mosque: he concentrated the load-bearing supports into a limited number of columns and pillars, which allowed for more windows in the walls and minimized the physical separations within the prayer hall.
+The exterior façades of the mosque are characterized by ground-level porticos, two large tympanum-like walls below the dome that are pierced by many windows, and domes and semi-domes that progressively culminate upwards – in a roughly pyramidal fashion – to the large central dome.